DataDog/hiring-engineers/answers.md

 $ sudo service datadog-agent restart
 $ sudo datadog-agent status
 ```
 7. Press "Install Integration".
-Check back in five minutes to see if the integration is working properly.
+Check back in a few minutes to see if the integration is working properly.
 <!-- Successful Integration  -->

-Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 ## Step 3: Create a custom Agent check that submits a metric named my_metric with a random value between (0, 1000)